 - If I give my employees freedom and a non-structured work environment, will they respect me more?
 Being the “fun manager” is not the way to go.
 Good parents know that by giving a child structure and routine you raise a well-balanced and happy child.
 People need structure and they need rules, not only in the workplace but in society.
 We’re not saying that you should push your employees to fill in a timesheet when they go to the loo, we’re simply stating that through giving your employees clear goals, plans, and a well-written job description, your task of gaining respect as their leader will automatically become lighter.

 - If I do everything myself, this will be the example my subordinates will follow False!
 The moment you take on all the responsibility, you take away their respect.
 Why?
 Simple!
 They don’t feel that you trust them and you make them feel incompetent.
 Trust is the cornerstone of respect.
 Coach or Mentor an employee to do the work accordingly, rather than taking away the responsibility.
 Motivation is key.
 If the team feels unwanted and underutilized, they will feel unworthy and the outcome will be detrimental.
 Give them enough guidance.
 If you directly, and privately address each issue they will feel more confident and grateful.

-- I’m allowed to be late, do less etc. because I am the boss?
-Are you kidding me?
-Absolutely not.
+- I’m allowed to be late, do less, etc... because I am the boss?
+Wrong!
 Lead by example.
 Be consistent so that people will recognize and respond to what you say.
-Time management shouldn’t be hard and simply being on time increases respect for others.
-If you are late, you don’t respect other’s time and therefor you will not have the respect of your subordinates.
+Time management shouldn’t be hard and being on time increases respect for others.
+If you are late, you don’t respect other’s time and therefore you will not have the respect of your subordinates.